Please note: this article refers only to Bitcoin Cash (BCH), and not Bitcoin (BTC) or any other derivative of the original Bitcoin.

 Warning: you must be very careful with private keys and seed phrases.

-Get the derivation path for your hardware wallet (good luck)
+Get the derivation path for your wallet (good luck)

 Most wallets use one the common derivation paths below.
 If you cannot find your wallet’s derivation path, please try one of these.
 If that does not work, please contact the wallet maker (and leave a comment for me too).

-If you are using Trezor, it allows more than one "account" on the same hardware wallet.
-Other wallets might do the same.
-You can access each account by changing the last number of the derivation path.
+If you are using a wallet that allows more than one "account", you can probably access each account by changing the last number of the derivation path.
 For example:

 Please comment with any other derivation paths for specific wallets.